KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 ### Potential solutions

-#### Vocabulary anchor
+#### Word set

-Vocabulary anchor is a special type that can be inserted in struct and anonymous tuples as field names.
-A named struct would also have an associated vocabulary anchor.
+Word set is a special type that can be inserted in struct and anonymous tuples as field names.
+A named struct would also have an associated word set.

 #### Wrapper type with combination properties